 Table 43.
-Adaptation of Linkage Levels Between the First and Second Testlets
+Adaptation of Linkage Levels Between the First and Second Testlets ab Foundational and Band 1 correspond to testlets at the lowest linkage level, so testlets could not adapt down a linkage level.

 IV.5.B.
 Administration Errors

 Monitoring of testlet assignment uncovered a few incidents that affected student assignment to tests, including misrouting errors due to a local caching server issue and scoring errors, which may have indirectly affected routing because the thresholds are based on percentage of items answered correctly within a testlet.
 Scoring errors were corrected prior to calculation of summative results.
 For more information regarding the incidents identified, see Appendix D.